protyposis/yi-mirrorless-firmware-tools/README.md

 The `LENGTH` is the length in bytes of the following section body. `SUM` is a simple checksum calculated by summing all bytes. `OFFSET` seems to be an offset in the camera's memory space to which the section is written.
 The first header has the IDs of the following headers appended.
 All following headers start with their ID.

-A similar header format can be found in the firmware of an unknown device C5932 / C5932-v84.
-A similar format, but with shorter length, can also be found on some Fujifilm cameras (e.g. Finepix S800).

 ### Hardware & Software Identification

 Tons of interesting strings regarding the system can be found by runnings the Unix `strings` utility against the decompressed firmware.
 Some interesting strings regarding the hardware: